Skip to content

 On this page

 SD-WAN is useful because it turns the WAN into a centrally managed overlay.
-It is limited because the overlay still rides on real circuits, real routing, real encryption overhead, and real operational skill.
+It is limited because the overlay still runs on real circuits, real routing, and real operational skill.

 Benefits

-- Transport independence: MPLS, broadband, DIA, and LTE can all participate.
+• Transport independence: MPLS, broadband, dedicated Internet access, and LTE all participate.

-- Centralized policy: you can define intent once and push it consistently.
+• Centralized policy: define intent once and push it to all sites.

-- Application-aware routing: traffic can prefer a path based on loss, latency, jitter, or policy.
+• Application-aware routing: traffic prefers a path based on loss, latency, jitter, or policy.

-- Better visibility: tunnel, application, and path statistics are easier to collect centrally.
+• Better visibility: tunnel, application, and path statistics are collected centrally.

 Limitations

-- Controllers matter.
-Designs must account for reachability, redundancy, certificates, and failure behavior.
+• Controllers matter.
+Design for reachability, redundancy, certificates, and failure behavior.

-- Brownfield migration can be messy.
-Existing routing, firewalls, NAT, QoS, and provider constraints do not disappear.
+• Brownfield migration is hard.
+Existing routing, firewalls, NAT, and QoS do not disappear.

-- Encryption and tunnel overhead affect MTU and throughput.
+• Encryption and tunnel overhead decrease MTU and throughput.

-- Centralized policy can create centralized mistakes.
+• Centralized policy permits centralized mistakes.
 One bad template can break many sites.

-- Operations teams must learn a new troubleshooting order: underlay first, then control plane, then overlay policy, then application behavior.
+• Teams must learn a new troubleshooting order: underlay, control plane, overlay policy, application.

 Troubleshooting order

-Use this order when a branch complains that “SD-WAN is down.”
+Use this order when a branch reports "SD-WAN is down."

 1. Is the transport interface up?